How to Plan a Seceda Elopement in the Dolomites (2026 Guide)

 • Permits/Legal Requirements: No special permits are required for elopements on Seceda.

-• Season and Weather: Summer and early autumn (June to October) offer the most pleasant weather and lush landscapes.
+• Season and Weather: Summer and early autumn (June to October) give you the best weather and lush landscapes.
 Keep in mind that the cable car is seasonal!
 Summer season dates are usually from late May through early November.
 I typically recommend avoiding August, since this is the busiest month for travel.

 • Time of Day: Early mornings and evenings are best for stunning photos and fewer tourists.
-Morning lighting tends to be the very best on top of Seceda!
+Morning lighting tends to be the very best on top of Seceda.
+Gondola hours will slightly impact this, but there are workarounds, like hiking up or taking a helicopter flight.
+(PS.
+No matter what - when in doubt, always avoid weekends).

-• Fences: Be mindful of fenced-off areas to protect the landscape from over-tourism.
+• Fences: Be extra mindful of fenced-off areas to protect the landscape from over-tourism.

-• Hire Local Vendors: Choose photographers (that's me!), florists, and planners who know the area well for a smoother experience.
+• Hire Local Vendors: Choose vendors (like me, your Dolomites photographer!) who know the area well for a smoother planning experience.
 I also have a full list of local vendor recommendations, if we work together.

 Where to Stay Near Seceda

-Staying in the charming town of Ortisei, the gateway to Seceda, is a great choice for easy access and a relaxing escape.
-Here are some of the best places to stay during your elopement trip:
+Staying in the little valley town of Ortisei, the gateway to Seceda, is a perfect choice for easy access.
+Plus, Ortisei is ridiculously charming and has tons of lovely restaurants / shops to enjoy.
+Here are some of the best Ortisei accommodations to stay at during your elopement trip:

 5 Hotels